Paw1700/WalletApp/TO-DO_LIST.md

 - [ ] Transaction Description Component don't have animation

 # IN PROGRESS
+- [ ] Don't Use Scroll to chose something (it's works bad for iPhone)
+    - [ ] Refactor Home Account Carousel
+    - [ ] Add Remembering Choosed Account
+    - [x] Refactor Home Transaction Scroll

 # NEXT TO DO
-- [ ] Don't Use Scroll to chose something (it's works bad for iPhone)
+- [ ] Check if error are passed correctly

 # !!!
 V NEED UPDATE V